 This chapter provides an introduction to and an overview of the contents of Part V: Enterprise Continuum & Tools.

 It is usually impossible to create a single unified architecture that meets all requirements of all stakeholders for all time.
-Therefore, the Enterprise Architect will need to deal not just with a single Enterprise Architecture, but with many related Enterprise Architectures.
+Therefore, the enterprise architect will need to deal not just with a single enterprise architecture, but with many related enterprise architectures.

 The Enterprise Continuum provides a view of the Architecture Repository that shows the evolution of these related architectures from generic to specific, from abstract to concrete, and from logical to physical.

-This part of the TOGAF standard discusses the Enterprise Continuum; including the Architecture Continuum and the Solutions Continuum.
+This part of TOGAF discusses the Enterprise Continuum; including the Architecture Continuum and the Solutions Continuum.
 It describes how architectures can be partitioned and organized within a repository.
 It also describes tools for architecture development.

 Part V: Enterprise Continuum & Tools is structured as follows: